What to see in Barcelona

 Elaborate fountains at the Parc de la Ciutadella in Barcelona

-The city’s main park is another destination for architecture fans, as well as being a popular outdoors spot on a sunny day.
+The city’s main park is another destination for architecture fans.
+It is also a popular outdoors spot on a sunny day.
 Read more about Barcelona’s main city park

 Parc del Laberint d’Horta